Who to contact

 Some parents may be eligible for a partial or full subsidy through the child care fee subsidy program.
 Eligibility for a subsidy is determined through a province-wide income test and parental employment/schooling status.

 Families may be eligible for subsidy regardless of whether they are using regulated non-profit or for-profit centres or family child care providers.
 There are no fee subsidies for children in unregulated child care.

 The Subsidy Eligibility Estimator (SEE) is available online for parents to estimate whether, and how much fee subsidy would be available to them.
-Fully-subsidized parents may be required to pay a non-subsidized fee of $2/day.
+Fully-subsidized parents are required to pay a non-subsidized fee of $2/day.

 Regulated child care